Ammann Tilings in Symplectic Geometry: Dif feotype and symplectotype of the tiles

-In conclusion, there is a {\em unique} quasifold structure that is naturally associated to any Ammann tiling with fixed edge length, and two distinct symplectic structures that distinguish the oblate and the prolate rhombohedra.
+In conclusion, similarly to what happens in dimension two for Penrose rhombus tilings~\cite{rhombus}, there is a~{\em unique} quasifold structure that is naturally associated to any Ammann tiling with f\/ixed edge length, and two distinct symplectic structures that distinguish the oblate and the prolate rhombohedra.